jstrait/wavefile/README.markdown

 A pure Ruby gem for reading and writing sound files in Wave format (*.wav).
 You can use this gem to create Ruby programs that produce audio, such as [drum machine](http://beatsdrummachine.com).

-# What's New in v0.4.0?
+Since it is written in pure Ruby (as opposed to wrapping an existing C library), you can use it without having to compile a separate extension.

+# Example Usage

+This is a short example that shows how to append three separate Wave files into a single file:

+    require 'wavefile'
+    include WaveFile

+    FILES_TO_APPEND = ["file1.wav", "file2.wav", "file3.wav"]
+    SAMPLES_PER_BUFFER = 4096

+    Writer.new("append.wav", Format.new(:stereo, 16, 44100) do |writer|
+      FILES_TO_APPEND.each do |file_name|
+        Reader.new(file_name).each_buffer(SAMPLES_PER_BUFFER) do |buffer|
+          writer.write(buffer)
+        end
+      end
+    end

+More examples can be [found on the wiki](https://github.com/jstrait/wavefile/wiki).

+# Latest Release: v0.4.0

 This version is a re-write with a completely new, much improved API.
 (The old API has been removed).
 Some improvements due to the new API include: